botwiki/botwiki.org/content/tutorials/index.md

 - running all of your bots in one app, using the same set of API keys
 - or as a variation, you can create multiple apps, but still use the same API keys

-These are also common ways to solve the need for a phone number verification when creating apps (bots) on Twitter.
-Also see [Molly White's tutorial](http://blog.mollywhite.net/twitter-bots-pt2/#createthetwitterapp) that explains how to transfer your Twitter app to another account, which helps solve this problem.
-One more solution is to remove the phone number from your account and associate it with a new one.

 For more general tutorials on hosting bots, see articles below.
 (Some network specific tutorials [below](#network-specific-tutorials) include a step explaining how to host your bot.)
 - [Automating bots with cron on DigitalOcean](http://www.colewillsea.com/blog/do-cron)